-Bluff Country Newspaper Group won six awards at the Minnesota Newspaper Association convention at the end of January.
+Bluff Country Newspaper Group won six awards at the Minnesota Newspaper Association convention last week.

 Bluff Country Newspaper Group won one first place, three second place and two third place awards in the contest.
-The community newspapers in the local newspaper group are judged in the small weeklies division.
+The community newspapers in the group are judged in the small weeklies division.

 The first place award went to Publisher David Phillips in the category for best columnist.

 "A column that stands out from the rest.
 Nicely written," noted the judges.
 "The columnist makes a point of writing about news that occurred in the community, elevating the discussion and sometimes giving readers a peak at the story behind the story.
 Excellent, thoughtful, well done."

 The Spring Grove Herald won second place in general reporting.
 "The Spring Grove Herald offers its readers a good mix of well-reported stories," commented the judges about the award.
 "The paper does not shy away from hard news and provides a good mix of community news event coverage."

 The Spring Grove Herald also won second place for headline writing.
 "Nice paper overall, and good use of headlines with some stories," commented the judges.
 "Nice job to covering the basics of this category in your paper."

 Heather Gray was managing editor during the time the contest judged newspapers.
 She is no longer in that position at the Herald, but still does some graphic arts work for the newspaper.

 Craig Moorhead, who primarily writes for the Spring Grove Herald, but also writes sports for the Republican-Leader and News-Record and has written stories for the Bluff Country Reader, won two awards for his writing.